AlexandreMPDias/SmileCam/CodingRules.md

   This directory should contain all the data files need to run the application.
 Such as png's, gif's, csv's, etc.

   **./src/constant**
-  *Contain Python scripts containing constant variables declaration*
+  *Contain Python scripts with only variable declarations *
   This directory should contain python scripts with only constant declarations inside.
   A constant may be just a path, of the file itself.